Pillory Beach

 As is the case with Cockburn Town Beach, Pillory Beach doesn’t offer excellent snorkeling.
 Rock shelves and gullies, formed from ancient reefs, can be found off the beach in many places.

-These conditions support small amounts of reef fish, along with the occasional coral head or sea fan.
-This terrain is interesting to explore, but there’s little in the way of large marine life.
+These conditions support small numbers of reef fish, along with the occasional coral head or sea fan.
+These features are interesting to explore, but there’s little in the way of large marine life.

 Fish sightings include small schools of French grunts and yellowstripe goatfish, bar jacks, and some stoplight parrotfish.
 Squirrelfish can also be found in crevices in the rock.
 Southern brown stingrays and eagle rays may be seen gliding by as well.